stitchdata/docs/_destinations/multiple-destinations.md

       - title: "Mapping through the Stitch app"
         anchor: "mapping-integrations-app"
         content: |
           To map a source to a destination through the Stitch app is a very simple process.
-Within your setup page, you will be able to select which destination you would like to map your intgration to.
+Within your setup page, you will be able to select which destination you would like to map your integration to.

           1. Login to your Stitch account.
           2. Click **Integrations** in the top navigation.
-          3. Select the integration you would like to map to your destinations.
+          3. Select the integration you would like to map to your destination.
-          4. In the **Target Destination** section, select your destinations.
+          4. In the **Target Destination** section, select your destination.
 If you don't want to map to a destination, select **No Destination**.
           5. Save your changes.

       - title: "Mapping through the Stitch Connect API"